 29 Acres, Crossroads

-29 Acres is a proposed residential community for adults with autism (and related disabilities) in North Dallas.
+29 Acres is a future supported living community for adults with autism (and related disabilities) in North Dallas.
 We will serve the full spectrum of ASD by providing housing options and adult enrichment programming that will be integrally linked to our community’s social, economic and educational ecosystem.

 Reach Unlimited, Cypress